 TLS offers various financing alternatives for payment of tuition.
 For short-term financing, TLS permits students to pay tuition on an installment basis.
 This generally requires an initial payment equal to 20% of the tuition with the balance paid in monthly installments.
-For example:

-The tuition for 24 units equals \$8,760, in addition to a yearly registration (\$75) and technology (\$225) fee.
-A down payment of \$2,053.00 with eleven (11) monthly payments of \$637.00.
+The tuition for 24 units equals \$10,080, in addition to a yearly registration (\$75) and technology (\$225) fee.
+There are two payment options available:

+- A down payment of \$2,317.00 with eleven (11) monthly payments of \$733.00 - A down payment of \$1,140.00 with eleven (11) monthly payments of \$840.00

 Students are expected to comply with TLS policies and regulations, including meeting academic and financial obligations to the school.
 Each monthly installment is due on the first day of each month following the first month of study via automated credit/debit card.
-A late monthly payment fee of \$25 will be automatically applied after the 3rd day of any month where there is an outstanding balance.
+A late monthly payment fee of \$25 will be automatically applied after the third day of any month where there is an outstanding balance.
 Students who fail to make payments may forfeit their TLS student rights.